$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs: Proofs

 \begin{proof} We begin by splitting the domain $\Omega$ into elementwise components, applying integration by parts, and using the Cauchy--Schwarz inequality.
 Note that the restriction of $\widehat u_i$ to any element $T \in \widehat \TT_i$ is an affine function, and hence the second derivatives vanish.
-Thus, it holds that
+Thus, it holds with the outer normal $\boldsymbol{n}$ to $\partial T$ that